GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 Any page will **not** meet the discoverability requirement if **any** of the following conditions are met, including root pages for the origin dataset:

-- The page is served with an HTTP [status code](https://developer.mozilla.org/docs/Web/HTTP/Status) other than `200`.
+- The page is served with an HTTP [status code](https://developer.mozilla.org/docs/Web/HTTP/Status) other than `200` (after redirects).
 - The page is served with an HTTP `X-Robots-Tag: noindex` [header](https://developers.google.com/search/docs/advanced/robots/robots_meta_tag#xrobotstag-implementation).
 - The document includes a `<meta name="robots" content="noindex">` [meta tag](https://developers.google.com/search/docs/advanced/robots/robots_meta_tag).
 - The URL is disallowed by [robots.txt](https://developers.google.com/search/docs/advanced/robots/intro).